wcko87/beatoraja-english-guide/Downloading-Songs.md

 Example: [Submission page for Calamity Fortune](http://yaruki0.sakura.ne.jp/event/ondanyugi5/impression.cgi?no=45).
 Event: 東方音弾遊戯5

 If the download link on the original submission page is broken, you might also be able to get the song by downloading an [event pack](#event-packs) for the event the song is in.
+Also see [download trick for broken Dropbox links](#download-trick-for-broken-dropbox-links).

 You might also be able to find a download link to the song by searching it on [LR2IR](http://www.dream-pro.info/~lavalse/LR2IR/search.cgi).
 See the section on finding songs on LR2IR below.